 Consider hair removal alternatives like laser hair removal to reduce irritation.

-When should I see a doctor?
+When should you see a doctor?

-You should see a doctor if you have a painful or rapidly growing vaginal pimple, or if it is accompanied by symptoms such as fever or swollen lymph nodes.
-You should also seek medical advice if the bump persists for more than two weeks, keeps recurring, or if you suspect it might be a sign of a sexually transmitted infection (STI).
-You should also see a doctor if you notice unusual vaginal discharge or bleeding or if you are unsure about the nature of the bump.
+You should consult a doctor if you have a painful vaginal pimple that is growing rapidly, or if it is accompanied by symptoms such as fever or swollen lymph nodes.
+You should also seek medical advice if the bump persists for more than two weeks, keeps recurring or you suspect it might be a sign of an STI.

 FAQ